NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 015

-3. You want to provide single-label name resolution on your organization’s network without deploying WINS.
+3. You want to provide single-label name resolution on your organization's network without deploying WINS.
 You must be able to update these records manually.
 Which of the following technologies should you use to accomplish this goal?